Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The hitting distribution for a disc/ball

-Here we consider the case when $A=U(a)$, the open ball of radius $a$ and centered at the origin, and state the asymptotic estimates of $H_{U(a)}(\x,t;d\xi)$ obtained in \cite{Ubes} and \cite{Ucal_b}.
+Here we consider the case when $A=U(a)$, the open ball centered at the origin of radius $a$, and state the asymptotic estimates of $H_{U(a)}(\x,t;d\xi)$ obtained in \cite{Ubes} and \cite{Ucal_b}.
 The following notation is used throughout the paper.

-Here $K_\nu$ is the usual modified Bessel function (of second kind) of order $\nu$.
+Here $K_\nu$ is the usual modified Bessel function (of the second kind) of order $\nu$.
 We write

 for $q_{U(a)}(\x,t)$.
-The definition of $q(x,t;a)$ may be naturally extended to Bessel processes of order $\nu$ and the results concerning it given below may be applied to such extension if $\nu\geq 0$.
-The following result from \cite{Ubes} provides a precise asymptotic form of the hitting time density for a ball.
+The definition of $q(x,t;a)$ may be naturally extended to the Bessel process of order $\nu$ and the results concerning it given below may be applied to such extension if $\nu\geq 0$.
+The following result from \cite{Ubes} provides a precise asymptotic form of the hitting time density for a ball ($d\geq 3$) (or disc ($d=2$)).